-While it’s essential to business and career success, continuous learning is easier said than done, especially for small business owners who wear many hats.
+While it’s essential to business and careers success, continuous learning is easier said than done, especially for small business owners who wear many hats.
 That’s why we’ve created the Monthly Must-Reads series with our selection of best books for small business owners.
 We not only share the best books for small business owners, but also aim to save you time by helping you quickly determine whether each business book is worth your valuable time.

 Keep up with current innovation, management and workforce trends by reading the right business books for your situation.
 With each featured book, we share the main focus, key take-aways, and even reader reviews.
 For December’s best books for small business owners, we’re sharing Multipliers by Liz Wiseman.
 For a list of past Monthly Must-Reads, like October’s Influence: The Psychology of Persuasion, check out the bottom of this article.